S. Shawn McCafferty

 B.S., North Carolina State University 1979

 I am an evolutionary biologist with broad interests in both evolution and ecology.
-However, my main areas of expertise are in molecular ecology & evolution and population genomics.
+However, my main areas of expertise lie in molecular ecology & evolution and population genomics.
 I am particularly interested in the role natural selection plays in driving patterns of molecular variation within and among natural populations, and how demographic changes in populations can impact levels of adaptive molecular variation.
-Though I have worked on a broad cross section of life, from bacteria to humans, I have to admit to a strong bias towards marine organisms, fish in particular.
+Though I have worked on a cross section of life, from bacteria to humans, I have to admit to a strong bias towards marine organisms, fish in particular.
 Below is a brief summary of my research interests.

 - Role of natural selection in driving patterns of molecular diversity.

 - Application of population genomics and phylogenetics to conservation biology.